 Students who fail to comply with their current payment schedule are subject to finance charges and termination of enrollment.
 Official transcripts of academic credits are not released while any balance is owed JBU.
 The university engages professional collection agencies when collecting delinquent accounts.

-Students in traditional programs withdrawing from the university near the beginning of a semester are entitled to a partial refund of tuition, course fees, and music lesson fees, adjusted according to the following schedule:
+Students in traditional programs withdrawing from the university near the beginning of a traditional fall or traditional spring semester are entitled to a partial refund of tuition, course fees, and music lesson fees, adjusted according to the following schedule:

-100% refund during the first week of classes.
+100% refund during the first week of the term.

-Room and board will be pro-rated weekly over the number of weeks in the term.
+Room and board will be pro-rated weekly over 16 weeks per semester.

 Non-course fees will not be refunded after classes have begun.